AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 ### Change text

 The crosshair label's format is the same as axis label's format by default.
-You may use the {api:anychart.core.ui.CrosshairLabel#textFormatter}textFormatter(){api} to change the crosshair's labels' performance.
+You may use the {api:anychart.core.ui.CrosshairLabel#format}format(){api} to change the crosshair's labels' performance.

 ```
 // set the label performance
 var yLabel = chart.crosshair().yLabel();
-yLabel.textFormatter(function() {
+yLabel.format(function() {
   return "$" + this.value;
 });
 ```